Coin News

 Don’t miss your chance to get ahead of the crowd and be one of the very first collectors to receive the latest UK new issue coins as soon as possible after their release.

-Computer pioneer, Charles Babbage, celebrated on latest Innovation in Science 50p…
+Computer pioneer, Charles Babbage, celebrated on an Innovation in Science 50p…

 Charles Babbage was an English mathematician and inventor who originated the concept of a digital programmable computer.
-He is even renowned for being the ‘Father of Computers’!
+He is even considered by some the ‘father of the computer’!

-In the year marking the 150th year of his passing, The Royal Mint has commemorated him on a brand new UK 50p, the latest issue in their Innovation in Science series.
+In 2021, the year marking 150 years since his passing, The Royal Mint issued a UK 50p as part of their Innovation in Science series.

 2021 UK Charles Babbage 50p